onkelbeh/HomeAssistantRepository/README.md

 Sorry, due to technical reasons, I currently cannot offer public ssh access to my git server.

 Sure, you can submit **issues** and **pull requests** on both sites, but I prefer them on my own server (requires registration).

+## Python versions
+### Python 3.9
+My production box now runs Python 3.9.6_p1 (29.8.2021).
+Most modules are OK with 3.9 support, some are not completed yet.
+I will upgrade them if they are touched, if you find your favorite components missing, just open a ticket and drop me a list.
+During compile tests, I have all available tests turned on.

+### Python <= 3.8 Support
+SOuld still work, but since Python 3.8 support is dropped, I will do no further tests on it, you should upgrade soon.

+### Python 3.10 Support
+Currently not usable in production, my testbox compiles a lot of modules now, but some important things are still missing.

 ## Installation on Python 3.9
 Since Python 3.9 is default target since 05/2021, installation is very easy now.